-The following table shows the order of policies' simulation in the Croatian system in 2015-2018.
+The following table shows the order of policies' simulation in the Croatian system in 2014-2017.
 The spine starts by setting default values for some variables.
 Then there is a switch to set the approach to uprating pensions (for more information see section 2.3) and a policy to uprate all monetary variables up to 2017 (for uprating factors see section 3.4).
 Next, constants, income lists and tax units are defined.
 The policy spine begins with the simulation of the minimum wage, which changes employment income for those observed below the legal limit.
 This policy is switched off in the baseline scenario.
 After that, the model recodes all negative self-employment income to zero.
 Social insurance contributions, levied on employment and self-employment income, come next.
-They are followed by personal income tax, maternity and paternal benefits and the unemployment insurance benefit.
-The last elements of the spine include untaxed benefits, credited social insurance contributions and the surtax.
+They are followed by personal income tax, maternity and paternal benefits and the unemployment insurance contributions and the surtax.